 I saw the Émile Parisien Quartet at A-Trane – a phenomenal performance which I’ll describe later in this post.
 This quartet produces high-quality jazz!

 b-flat Acoustic Music + Jazz Club

 Architect Claudius Pratsch designed the club’s acoustics.
-B-flat is known for “diverse and lively” performances.
-Many well-known artists appear at the club, including Randy Brecker, Joe Sample, Harry Connick Jr., and Brad Mehldau.
+B-flat is known for “diverse, lively” performances.
+Many well-known artists appear at the club, including Randy Brecker, Harry Connick Jr., Joe Sample, and Brad Mehldau.

 Quasimodo in Charlottenburg is one of the “oldest live music clubs on the Berlin cultural landscape”.
-In 1975 Genoese Giorgio Carioti took over the existing club, renamed it Quasimodo, and made it one of the most important live jazz clubs in Berlin.
+In 1975 Genoese Giorgio Carioti acquired the club, renamed it Quasimodo, and made it one of the most important live jazz clubs in Berlin.

-International stars like Branford Marsalis, Prince, and Chaka Khan have appeared at Quasimodo.
-The club is beneath the Delphi Film Palace and the Quasimodo Restaurant.
-It’s known as a “musical place of worship for quality jazz, blues, rock, Latin, soul, and funk”.
+International stars like Branford Marsalis, Prince, and Chaka Khan appear at Quasimodo.
+The club is beneath the Delphi Film Palace and Quasimodo Restaurant and known as a “musical place of worship for quality jazz, blues, rock, Latin, soul, and funk”.